Skip to main content

 Disease Surveillance

 Disease surveillance started in 1983 with a focus on Western equine encephalitis (WEE) and St. Louis encephalitis (SLE).
-Surveillance was done with sentinel chicken flocks, which were maintained by the district.
-Between 1983 and 1993 the district maintained 2 flocks, in 1993 the number of flocks increased to 12 with a total of 60 chickens being maintained.
-These flocks were actively used in disease surveillance until 2014 when the cost of testing and maintenance became a challenge.
+The surveillance was managed with sentinel chicken flocks, which were kept by the district.
+Between 1983 and 1993 the district had two flocks, in 1993 the number of flocks increased to twelve with a total of sixty chickens being maintained.
+These flocks were actively used in disease surveillance until 2014 when the cost of testing and maintaining the flocks became a challenge.

 As West Nile virus (WNV) spread across the United States, it was added to the list of tested viruses in the district.
 WNV was first detected in Davis County in 2004 and has been routinely found in mosquito pools since then.

-In 2014 the district started the process of bring the testing for diseases in house to help improve the response timeframe.
-From 2014 to 2018 a process called RAMP was used to test specific mosquito species for the viruses.
+For many years, all virus testing was done by State or University labs.
+In 2014 the district started the process to bring disease testing in house, with the goal of decreasing the trapping to response time delay.
+From 2014 to 2018 the testing method RAMP was used to test the desired mosquito species for WNV, SLE, WEE.
 In 2018 the district moved to the more sensitive and accurate RT-PCR testing procedures.